AdaCore/spark2014/lrm/source/packages.rst

    as the completion of the state abstraction.
 The implicitly declared state abstraction is only visible in a limited view of the package.

 #.
+The state abstractions declared in a Abstract_State aspect of a package,
+   if present, must cover all the hidden state of the package.
+   [The rule is checked when the package is analyzed.]

+#.
 A **null** ``abstract_state_list`` specifies that a package contains no
    hidden state or variables declared in its ``visible_part``.
-   [The specification is is checked when the package body is analysed.]
+   [The specification is is checked when the package is analyzed.]

 #.
 A *volatile* state abstraction is one declared with a property list
    which includes the Volatile property, and either Input or Output.